krishatcher/all-hands-project-1-2025Spr/README.md

 #### Container Type

 The program provides three container types for testing: List, Dictionary, and Set.
 The 'List' type is the default container.
 Callers wishing to change this would pass the desired container type with the `-container-type` param.
 For example, using a 'dict' type would be accomplished by appending ` -container-type dict` to the basic command, above.

-#### Exceed

-If the caller wishes to run the checking with a value which does not exist in the container, they can use the param.
-The default value is 'False', however simply appending ` -exceed` to the end of the basic command, above, will flip this flag.